Parkland Student: March Was 'Just The Start'

 "How did we not stop this after Columbine, after Sandy Hook?"
 Zeif asked the president.
 "I'm sitting with a mother that lost her son, and it's still happening."

-Over the last few weeks, Zeif has spent a lot of time trying to drive home a message about gun control — do something about the killing or get voted out.
-But at a window table inside a downtown Washington pizza joint, where he's squeezing in a few pieces of pizza before a hired car shuttles him back to MSNBC for a hit with Brian Williams just before midnight, Sam Zeif isn't talking about organizing principles or NRA dollars or an assault weapons ban.
+Over the past few weeks, Zeif has spent a lot of time trying to drive home a message about gun control — do something about the killing or get voted out.
+But at a window table inside a downtown Washington pizza joint, where he is squeezing in a few pieces of pizza before a hired car shuttles him back to MSNBC for a hit with Brian Williams just before midnight, Zeif isn't talking about organizing principles or NRA dollars or an assault weapons ban.

-He's mostly talking about his friend Joaquin Oliver — known as "Guac."
+He is mostly talking about his friend Joaquin Oliver — known as "Guac."
 He was one of Zeif's best friends.

 "Guac was unlike anyone else," Zeif says.
 "He's funny.
 Probably one of the most free-spirited people I know.
 He's just absolutely beautiful, like a beautiful face, like an angel."

-They played on the basketball team together before he was killed on February 14 in his high school.
+They played on the basketball team together before Oliver was killed in his high school on Feb.
+14.

-"My favorite moments with him were in the car," Zeif continues.
+"My favorite moments with him were in the car," Zeif says.
 "He would move as much as possible in a seat.
 I think even sometimes he would put his booty in the air."

-Sam and Joaquin first met in middle school, but it took a few years before they got close.
-At a trip to the beach a few years later, Zeif remembers thinking how cool Guac was, and that he wanted to be friends with him.
+Zeif and Oliver first met in middle school, but it took a few years before they got close.
+Zeif remembers thinking at a trip to the beach a few years later how cool Oliver was, and that he wanted to be friends with him.

 These days, Zeif thinks a lot about their friendship.

 "I remember Guac and I got into a fight, and it kind of just happened out of nowhere," he says.
-"When we were fighting, it was when he dyed his hair blonde, I wanted to tell him how good it looked, but what am I going to do?"
+"When we were fighting, it was when he dyed his hair blond.
+I wanted to tell him how good it looked, but what am I going to do?"

-"He eventually he just said to me, 'yo we gotta talk soon,'" he says, "so I hit him up to talk and as soon as he said yes I drove right to his house.
+"He eventually he just said to me, 'Yo we gotta talk soon,' " he says, "so I hit him up to talk and as soon as he said yes I drove right to his house.
 I don't make myself that vulnerable to people like that, but I really wanted him in my life."

-And that's when in the middle of the pizza restaurant, Sam starts to cry.
+And that's when in the middle of the pizza restaurant, Zeif starts to cry.

 "I just wish I had more time with him," he says softly.